-Once it has been established that a charge to diverted profits tax (DPT) has arisen in accordance with the conditions of FA 2015, ss 80 or 81, as set out in the DPT ― entities or transactions lacking economic substance guidance note, it is then necessary to calculate the quantum of profits (if any) that will be subject to the charge.
+Once it has been established that a charge to DPT has arisen in accordance with the conditions of FA 2015, ss 80 or 81, as set out in the DPT ― entities or transactions lacking economic substance guidance note, it is then necessary to calculate the quantum of profits (if any) that will be subject to the charge.
 The aforementioned guidance note should be read prior to reading this one.

 The ‘material provision’ takes its meaning from FA 2015, s 80, ie the actual transaction or series of transactions.